 TELL US ABOUT KOALA ECO AND WHY YOU’RE SO PASSIONATE ABOUT THE ETHOS AND REASONS BEHIND ITS EXISTENCE?

-Koala Eco is a family-owned business created by Paul and myself.
+KOALA ECO is a family-owned business created by Paul and myself.
 We make household cleaning products that are absolutely free of any synthetic chemicals or toxins, and won’t harm people, pets, or the planet.
-We use only 100 percent pure Australian essential oils, because these, when combined with vinegar, sugar-based biodegradable alcohol and bicarbonate soda are just such great alternatives to caustic cleaning products.
+We use high concentrations of essential oils, because these, when combined with vinegar, sugar-based biodegradable alcohol and bicarbonate soda are just such great alternatives to caustic cleaning products.
 Australia has the most incredible range of plant-based resources and remedies, so we’ve a wealth of natural anti-bacterial and insect-repelling materials right on our doorstep.
-What Koala Eco does is combine these ingredients to make cleaning products that are not just effective and safe for ourselves and the planet, but also smell divine.
+What KOALA ECO does is combine these ingredients to make cleaning products that are not just effective and safe for ourselves and the planet, but also smell divine.

 GREEN CLEANING PRODUCTS SEEMS LIKE SUCH AN OBVIOUS SWITCH, BUT WHY DO YOU THINK IT CAN BE A HURDLE FOR SOME?